I spent a morning getting around Playa Blanca in a wheelchair. What is Lanzarote accessibility like?

 But what would we have done if that wasn’t an option?
 And remember, we’re talking here about the slopes from the disabled parking space into town.

 I also quickly learned that in a manual chair, the slightest lip can stop you dead and threaten to toppled you forward.
 In several cases there were kerbs, with slopes, but with a small, 2 CM lip on them.
 The only way over those is to “Wheelie” the chair to lift the front wheels up.
 Good fun, but also quite scary!

-Our first port of call was the tourist information kiosk, where I rolled up and asked for information for people in wheelchairs.
+Our first port of call was the tourist information kiosk, where I rolled up and asked for information about Lanzarote accessibility.
 The lady was reasonably helpful, but her information was inaccurate about beach access – it obviously wasn’t something she’d been given details about, nor had she been trained to understand what my needs might be.